alabecki/Defeasible-Conditional-Deontic-Logic-Solver/README.txt

 2. Rules and Constraints:
 Rules in the ‘.txt’ files must be written in the following format:
-(b -> h), where 'a' and 'b' are formulas of propositional logic. "&" is used for "and", "|" is used for "or", and "~" is used for negation.
+(b -> h), where 'a' and 'h' are formulas of propositional logic. "&" is used for "and", "|" is used for "or", and "~" is used for negation.
 Atomic propositions must be Latin letters.
 Some upper-case letters, notably “N” and “S” often cause the SAT solver to crash, so it is